blueacidification/key-academy-8/README.md

 ## 🎯 Challenges

-Need a hint while working on the challenges?
+# Need a hint while working on the challenges?
 Check the Actions tab in this repository.
-Open your PR’s workflow run, click the step you’re stuck on, and review the logs for guidance.
+Open your PR’s workflow run, click the step you’re stuck on, and review the logs for detailed guidance.
+Also, take a look at the workflow definition in .github/workflows/cicd.yaml — it shows the exact validation and deployment steps your PR triggers.

 ### Challenge 1: CI/CD Pipeline & Branch Strategy
 **The Problem**: Pipeline validation on pull requests